Zacks Investment Research Lowers Travelzoo (NASDAQ:TZOO) to Hold

-Travelzoo (NASDAQ:TZOO) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Thursday, Zacks.com reports.
+Travelzoo (NASDAQ:TZOO) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Wednesday, Zacks.com reports.

 According to Zacks, “Travelzoo is an internet media company.
 It engages in the provision of information to subscribers and website users about travel, entertainment and local deals available from companies.
 The company’s operating segment consists of Asia Pacific, Europe and North America.
 Travelzoo, formerly known as Travelzoo Inc., is headquartered in New York. “

-A number of other research analysts have also issued reports on the stock.
-Barrington Research started coverage on shares of Travelzoo in a research note on Tuesday, September 15th.
-They set a “buy” rating and a $11.00 price target on the stock.
-Noble Financial started coverage on shares of Travelzoo in a report on Monday, September 14th.
-They issued an “outperform” rating and a $11.50 price objective on the stock.
-One analyst has rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and a consensus target price of $11.50.
+TZOO has been the subject of several other research reports.
+Noble Financial assumed coverage on shares of Travelzoo in a report on Monday, September 14th.
+They issued an “outperform” rating and a $11.50 target price for the company.
+Barrington Research initiated coverage on shares of Travelzoo in a research report on Tuesday, September 15th.
+They set a “buy” rating and a $11.00 price target for the company.
+One investment analyst has rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and a consensus price target of $11.50.

-Travelzoo (NASDAQ:TZOO) last issued its quarterly earnings results on Wednesday, October 21st.
-The information services provider reported ($0.10) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.14) by $0.04.
+Travelzoo (NASDAQ:TZOO) last announced its earnings results on Wednesday, October 21st.
+The information services provider reported ($0.10) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.14) by $0.04.
+The company had revenue of $13.79 million during the quarter, compared to the consensus estimate of $12.01 million.
 Travelzoo had a negative net margin of 16.47% and a negative return on equity of 103.25%.
-The business had revenue of $13.79 million for the quarter, compared to analyst estimates of $12.01 million.
-Research analysts anticipate that Travelzoo will post -1.02 EPS for the current year.
+On average, equities research analysts predict that Travelzoo will post -1.02 earnings per share for the current year.

 Travelzoo Company Profile